Polluted Runoff, Irresponsible Developments, and Community Action

 Unless you are a Chesapeake Bay sailor you may never have been to the town of Oxford on the Eastern Shore.
 It's one of the oldest (officially founded in 1683) and sweetest places I know in Maryland.

 CBF Maryland Executive Director Alison Prost.
-Photo by CBF Staff.
+Photo by Nikki Davis.

 Maryland Executive Director

 Chesapeake Bay Foundation